matloff/revisit/README.md

 created.
 This kind of finding
 [has been
 debated](https://gspp.berkeley.edu/assets/uploads/research/pdf/w20668.pdf)
-Our concern here will not be on the economic issues, but on how **revisit** might be used on this analysis.
+but our concern here will not be on the economic issues, rather on how **revisit** might be used on this analysis.

 The data consist of employment figures for each of the 50 states, in